SAP-samples/sap-tech-bytes/draftpost.md

-Install the btp CLI and get started exploring its features and functions.
+_Install the btp CLI to be ready to start exploring its features and functions._

 The SAP BTP Command Line Interface (aka btp CLI) is a great tool for administering accounts and related resources on the SAP Business Technology Platform (BTP).
 It's a super fit for devops and cloud native activities as it's a command line tool that is both interactive and scriptable.
 And as we all know, [#TheFutureIsTerminal](https://blogs.sap.com/tag/thefutureisterminal/), right?